grynkiv0x001/leaderboard/README.md

 You can bring in any libraries you wish - we suggest using [Immutable.js](https://github.com/immutable-js/immutable-js), this library has been included in `quickstart.html`.

-**A great partial solution will be marked much higher than a mediocre complete solution.** We’re looking for good design and architecture sensibilities, not software perfection.
+**A great partial solution will be much preferred to a mediocre complete solution.** We’re looking for good design and architecture sensibilities, not software perfection.
 Gold plating is not necessary or expected.

 Your solution should be:
 * Adequately tested